 If you’ve never done online work, finding an online work-at-home job might be intimidating.
 But the trick is to look at how the experience and education you already have will translate into the virtual workplace.
 Sure, there are plenty of opportunities to pick up extra cash working online.
+(If that's what you're looking for, give these 5 online jobs that take little experience a try.)
 But if you want to earn a decent wage, you’ll need to build off the skills you already have.

 Nursing is a good example.
 The patient care aspect of nursing is obviously not something that could be done from home.
 But there are still many work at home nursing jobs, either in telephone triage or case management.

 Of course, nursing jobs require very specific skills and credentials.
 Other online work at home jobs, like virtual call centers, may require very little in the way of credentials but demand that you prove your reliability.
 Previous employment in retail, a field that also requires sales and customer service skills, can help you get one of these jobs.

 Good writing skills can help turn real-world workplace experience into online work.
 If you can write clearly about your field, you can likely find someone willing to pay you for it.
 But even if a career as a writer is not for you, improving your writing skills is still a good idea.
 Almost any kind of online work requires written communication.

 More on How to Find Online Work in:

 - Accounting - Experience is required but the kind of experience needed ranges from bookkeeping and payroll experience to being a CPA.

 - Customer Service - Many home call center companies require some prior call center experience, but some will accept retail experience and a few require no experience.